VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/README.md

 Changes
 -----------------
+12-07-2021
+- Rapido Hotend Compatibility
+    -  The Rapido hotend is the same length as the Crazy Volcano/Dragon and should work using the Crazy Volcano ducts and magprobe.
+I will be confirming part cooling CFDs and will make adjustments to make it fully compatible soon.
+I have a Rapido on order so will be able to personally test this as well.
+    - The Rapido sock is very chonky.
+For optimum part cooling, I will probably need to rotate the hotend slightly (slightly modified hotend mount part).
+    - I'm also considering making two sets of ducts for Rapido: One where the airflow clears the Rapido Sock; Second set of ducts where the sock is trimmed slightly at the bottom to allow for slightly bigger duct outlets and slightly better part cooling.
+Note that both of these part cooling ducts will outperform the standard Mantis ducts because the Rapido is narrower at the bottom than the Dragon.

 11-29-2021
-1. Added WingZero's [Mosquito Hotend Mount](Usermods/Wingzero) for Mantis using 2510 hotend fan.
+- Added WingZero's [Mosquito Hotend Mount](Usermods/Wingzero) for Mantis using 2510 hotend fan.
 Thanks for a lot of work and testing for this mod!
-2. Added my mod of WingZero's mosquito mount which uses a 3010 fan instead of the 2510.
+- Added my mod of WingZero's mosquito mount which uses a 3010 fan instead of the 2510.
 This mount is still alpha and needs more testing for confirmation.
-3. Added alpha part cooling ducts that should work with dragon/[crazy volcano block](https://www.aliexpress.com/item/1005003506351141.html).
+- Added alpha part cooling ducts that should work with dragon/[crazy volcano block](https://www.aliexpress.com/item/1005003506351141.html).
 Note, to use the crazy volcano with dragon heatsink, the only different files you will need are the crazy volcano ducts (located in the 2.4 folder), and the longer magprobe (in the magprobe directory).

 11-3-2021
-1. Updated MGN12 carriage (Carriage_MGN12_v1.040.stl).
+- Updated MGN12 carriage (Carriage_MGN12_v1.040.stl).
 Updated the wire path from the magnets and x-endstop switch so they don't go through the hotend exhaust path.
 Also improved the hotend exhaust path so it should flow a bit better.
-2. Added a usermods folder.
+- Added a usermods folder.
 Adding the mods in and crediting the creator in the filename was getting unwieldy, so Mantis now has a usermods folder.
-3. Added a mount for Hartk PCB Board by Charles
+- Added a mount for Hartk PCB Board by Charles

 10-11-2021
-1. Added Mantis Toolhead PCB by Henrikssn.
+- Added Mantis Toolhead PCB by Henrikssn.
-2. Added Mgn9 Klicky Carriage by Henrikssn.
+- Added Mgn9 Klicky Carriage by Henrikssn.
 This is a modded single mgn9 carriage that works with Josar's Klicky magprobe
-3. Added Flat Flexible Cable (FFC) mod by Be Water.
+- Added Flat Flexible Cable (FFC) mod by Be Water.
 Allows use of the [FFC Kit by Schmidt Proto](https://www.schmidtproto.com/product-page/voron-2-4-ffc-mod-kit) with Mantis

 9-23-2021
-1. Added carriage for Mantis that uses a single MGN9 linear rail.
+- Added carriage for Mantis that uses a single MGN9 linear rail.
 I am currently using this with a RobotDigg 440 SUS rail and it's working well.
 Thanks to Bob Arctor and Henrikssn for their bravery in testing the early versions of this.
-2. Updated ([Readme_v1.07.pdf](Readme_v1.07.pdf)).
+- Updated ([Readme_v1.07.pdf](Readme_v1.07.pdf)).
 Added info for the MGN9 Carriage, fixed some wording, added link to Rama's option for narrow front idlers.
-3. Added ducts for Voron 2.4 that are 1.5mm shorter.
+- Added ducts for Voron 2.4 that are 1.5mm shorter.
 Decreases the clearance from 3.5 to 2mm.
 No real advantage except if you like the shorter duct arm appearance.

 7-18-2021
-1. Now compatible with Voron 1.8!
+- Now compatible with Voron 1.8!
-2.  updated readme
+- updated readme
-3.  changed directory structure for clarity
+- changed directory structure for clarity
-4.  magprobe dock arms v1.5 - new version of dock arms (for bed and gantry mount) which are tighter and longer (thanks to ShinyPants for lots of testing with these)
+- magprobe dock arms v1.5 - new version of dock arms (for bed and gantry mount) which are tighter and longer (thanks to ShinyPants for lots of testing with these)
-5.  carriage_v1.037 - minor revision adds a hole on the left side for ADXL mounting (thanks koonweee)
+- carriage_v1.037 - minor revision adds a hole on the left side for ADXL mounting (thanks koonweee)
-6.  chain_anchor_v3.2 - moved the front ziptie location higher.  added a rear ziptie location. (thanks koonweee)
+- chain_anchor_v3.2 - moved the front ziptie location higher.  added a rear ziptie location. (thanks koonweee)
-7.  mantis_v1.037a.step updated - includes the above changes
+- mantis_v1.037a.step updated - includes the above changes